 - For Group Booking cancellation, this can be confirmed with the Resort by the authorized representative for the group, or the person who made the reservation.

-Should you arrive earlier than expected, please inform us at least on the night prior to your arrival so that we can accommodate you immediately upon arrival.
-If you choose not to inform us, we will be glad to store your luggage in the front office.
-You may stay in the front office where you can browse books and magazines, have lunch in the restaurant or freshen up in the pool’s cabana.
+Should you arrive earlier than expected, please inform us at least on the night prior to your arrival.
+We will be glad to store your luggage in the front office.
+You may stay in Lantawan Restaurant where you can have early lunch or freshen up in the pool’s cabana.

 Panglao Island is shielded from the harsh effects of tropical cyclones by mainland Bohol and its neighboring islands.
 As in most parts of Bohol, it has a very nice, tropical climate without many variations.
 The nicest period to stay in Bohol is from November to February, when the climate is slightly cooler, while during summer, which lasts March to May, the climate is slightly hotter than normal.
 Bohol does not have a very clear-cut dry season.
 It can rain any day of the year, but you can only experience heavy downpour from June to November.

 Lightweight cottons and linens are worn mostly throughout the year, but warmer clothes are useful on cooler evenings.
 It could be windy at times in the resort especially in the evening.
 A hat and shades help a lot especially during summer.
 Rainwear or umbrellas are advisable for the rainy season.